How to Price Your Art - More About Art Prices

 Suppose that with the passage of time or as tastes in art change, that one type of your art finds favor with collectors while demand for your other art remains modest.
 Raise the prices of this in-demand art above that of your other art, and price earlier examples higher than those you're currently making.
 For example, if collectors come to like your abstracts much more than your landscapes, raise prices on all past, present and future abstracts, with prices for your earliest abstracts (those in the styles that receive the most attention) being raised the most.

-Continuing with this line of reasoning, suppose, from a historical standpoint, a particular type of your art becomes significant beyond you as an artist-- in other words, as part of a movement or school of art.
-For example, let's say you painted large abstracts in the late 1950's.
-Prices for these abstracts will have to be raised, not necessarily according to how your own career has played out, but rather according to how abstract paintings from the late 1950's have been embraced by collectors.
-Prices for these abstracts may far outstrip prices for all other art you've created, regardless of the significance that you personally place on those abstracts, just because you painted them in a particular style at a particular point in time.
+Continuing with this line of reasoning, suppose from a historical standpoint that a particular type of your art becomes significant beyond you as an artist-- in other words, as part of a larger movement or school of art.
+For example, let's say you painted in a Minimalist style when you were just starting out in the 1970s.
+Prices for these will likely have to be raised, not necessarily according to how your own career has played out, but rather according to how Minimalist art from that time period has been "re-embraced" by collectors.
+Prices for these pieces may far outstrip prices for all other art you've created, regardless of the significance that you personally place on them, but rather because you painted them in this particular style at this particular point in time.

 No matter how old you are or how long you've been making art, know that art prices fluctuate over time as a result of a variety of factors.
 Set your initial price structure according to characteristics of your art and of your local or regional art market, but be ready to revise those prices at any time (assuming adequate justification).
 The more you're aware of market forces in general and how people respond to your art in particular, the better prepared you are to maintain sensible selling prices and maximize your sales.